 Several mining projects with strong prospects of reaching full operations in and around the Diamond Valley/Town of Eureka area have more than 1,200 projected employees for operational phases not including any of the Barrick's existing operations at Cortez Hills and Bald Mountain.
 As Barrick's operations move further south along the Carlin trend, an increasing number of employees will choose to live in the Diamond Valley/Town of Eureka area.
-Barrick's Horse Canyon/Cortez unified project (Gold Rush Deposit) is the company's next flagship project located six kilometers from the Cortez mine, and is one of the largest and highest grade gold discoveries of the last decade.
-Measured and indicated resources stood at 10.6 million ounces and inferred resources were 4.9 million ounces at the end of 2014.
+Barrick's Horse Canyon/Cortez unified project (Gold Rush Deposit) is the company's next flagship project located six kilometers from the Cortez mine, and is one of the largest and highest-grade gold discoveries of the last decade.
+Proven and probable reserves stood at 10.09 million ounces at the end of 2017.
 Operational employment is expected to be on par with Barrick's other major Carlin Trend mines.
+The company expects exploration to continue.
 Due to its proximity to Diamond Valley and the Town of Eureka, significant operational employees are expected to locate to the area.